-A bit weary from the road trip from Jodhpur, and looking to reach the hotel room after crossing Jaisalmer city, we were delighted by the first sight of the fort-like property looming large on a hill top.
-The warm welcome in the guest area – the refreshing drink, the cold towel to wipe away the grime, the artifacts from a bygone era – took away the travel fatigue.
-And after the quick check-in process while seated in the guest area, we were shown to our room.
+A bit weary from the road trip from Jodhpur, and looking to reach the hotel room after crossing Jaisalmer city, we were delighted by the first sight of the fort-like property looming large on a hilltop.
+The warm welcome in the guest area – the refreshing drink, the cold towel to wipe away the grime, the artefacts from a bygone era – took away the travel fatigue.
+And after the quick check-in process, while seated in the guest area, we were shown to our room.

-The hotel has beautiful public spaces at each floor, done up in Rajasthani style, and sitting areas that provide endless nooks and corners to read a book.
+The hotel has beautiful public spaces on each floor, done up in Rajasthani style, and sitting areas that provide endless nooks and corners to read a book.

 The food here is made special by the dining experience in the central courtyard.
 Make sure you book a table for dinner in the courtyard in advance, as it gets filled quickly each evening.

 The breakfast spread is good.
 There is a large buffet, with Rajasthani, Indian and International selection.
-You can start your day with healthy continental selection – fruits, juices, museli, eggs or have Indian regional options that change on a daily basis.
+You can start your day with the healthy continental selection – fruits, juices, muesli, eggs or have Indian regional options that change on a daily basis.

 The staff got us to indulge in delectable Indian treats – parathas, kachoris, even jalebis prepared fresh.
 I stopped counting calories completely!
 The hospitality here – the manager chatting with guests each morning, the staff gently pressing upon us to try newer treats, to have another cup of masala chai or their artisanal coffee – made our stay welcoming and personal.